-The Lugoff Fire Department (LFD) will have the honor of escorting Santa Claus through the neighborhoods of Lugoff this year.
-The LFD will escort Santa through different areas of the Lugoff Community each night, today and Tuesday, and Thursday and Friday.
-Several Lugoff residents asked that this event return to the community so children can have the opportunity to see the "Jolly One" before he comes on Christmas Night.
+Lugoff Fire-Rescue (LF-R) will escort Santa Claus through the neighborhoods of Lugoff again this year.
+Santa will go through different areas of the Lugoff community each night.
+LF-R Chief Dennis Ray said firefighters enjoy this event each year so children can have the opportunity to see the "Jolly One" before he comes on Christmas Eve.

 Elgin Mayor Brad Hanley will not run for reelection in February.
 Hanley, elected four years ago in 2011, said he is still considering a run for a regular council seat in order to continue his public service.
 He said he would make a decision in the coming weeks.

 Organizers behind the effort to build a new state-of-the-art playground at the Kershaw County West Complex between Lugoff and Elgin said they are pleased and appreciative of the support which is reportedly well ahead of schedule.

 Elgin voters will have the chance to vote for mayor and two positions on Elgin Town Council on Feb.
 3, 2015.
 The official announcement for February's election came during council's Nov.
 4 meeting.
 Those interested in running must register at Elgin Town Hall between Dec.
 5 and 19.
 Candidates must be an Elgin resident to run for office.

 The Blaney-Elgin Museum & Historical Society are selling Christmas wreaths through Wreaths Across America for the Fort Jackson National Cemetery.
 The placing of wreaths on veteran's graves are a great tribute to the men and women who have given so much for the freedom enjoyed each day.
 This year, the Fort Jackson Cemetery needs 3,500 wreaths to cover each veteran's graves.
 The Wreath Laying Cemetery will be held at the cemetery on December 13, 2014, at 12 Noon.